Best Buy: 2000s

 In January 2007, the first Best Buy-branded store in China officially opened in Shanghai.
 In March 2007, Best Buy acquired Speakeasy, a Seattle-based broadband VOIP, data, and IT services provider.
 The acquisition was worth $80 million, and under terms of the deal, Speakeasy began operating as a wholly owned subsidiary of Best Buy.
 The company's products also became part of Best Buy's For Business program.
 Best Buy also expanded its Geek Squad market tests in March, opening Geek Squad precincts in FedEx Kinkos stores located in Indianapolis and Charlotte, North Carolina.
 In October 2007, Best Buy became the first consumer-electronics retailer to exit the analog television market, carrying only digital products that became mandatory in June 2009 by the FCC.

 In February 2008, Best Buy opened its first store in San Juan, Puerto Rico.
 Best Buy's Geek Squad market tests in Office Depot and FedEx Kinkos stores ended by March.
 Also in March, the company began promoting the Blu-ray optical-disc format over the HD DVD format, a move which ultimately contributed to Toshiba's decision to drop HD DVD.
-In May, the company agreed to buy 50% of the retail division of The Carphone Warehouse, a London, England-based mobile phone retailer.
+In May, the company agreed to buy 50% of the retail division of The Carphone Warehouse, a London-based mobile phone retailer.
 The deal was worth $2.1 billion.

 In July 2008, Best Buy announced that it would start selling musical instruments and related gear in over 80 of its retail stores, making the company the second-largest musical-instrument distributor in the US.
 Best Buy became the first third-party retail seller of Apple's iPhone in September.
 Later that month, the company agreed to acquire Napster for $121 million.
 In December, Best Buy opened its first store in Mexico.

 In February 2009, Best Buy leveraged its partnership with The Carphone Warehouse to launch Best Buy Mobile, a Best Buy-branded mobile retailer.
 Best Buy Mobile standalone stores were opened in shopping malls and urban downtowns.
 These Best Buy Mobile outlets were also added in all Best Buy-branded stores.

 In June 2009, Brian J. Dunn became Best Buy CEO.
 Dunn replaced Brad Anderson, who was retiring.
 Dunn had joined Best Buy in 1985 as a sales associate.
 In 2000, Dunn became senior vice president of East Coast operations and president of North American retail operations in 2004.
 His most recent position was as president of Best Buy since 2006.

 In November 2009, Best Buy partnered with Roxio's CinemaNow to launch an on-demand streaming service which allowed streaming from any Internet device sold by Best Buy.

 In December 2009, Best Buy opened its first Turkish store in İzmir.